 Although the Wild and Scenic Rivers Coalition has requested a policy change, the BLM nearly always completes a suitability analysis as part of its management plan revisions.
 The Forest Service, however, typically completes only the eligibility report during its plan revision process, which provides interim administrative protection for potential wild and scenic rivers deemed eligible, allowing time for groups to seek designation.
 Automatic suitability analysis during planning is undesirable because in practice it leads to the release of eligibility protections for streams deemed unsuitable, often based on temporary political conditions.
 Since either eligibility or suitability may provide the only long-term foundation for protection of potential wild and scenic rivers and their values, public engagement in these processes is vital to the future growth of the Wild and Scenic River System.

 The BLM is the caretaker of the National Landscape Conservation System, which includes wild and scenic rivers, wilderness areas, national monuments, and other types of public lands.

 Although the BLM approved, in late 2016, a new rule guiding its land management plans revision process, Congress rejected that rule in 2017.
 The phases of BLM planning are now again guided by the 1983 BLM planning rule.

 The Forest Service manages all federal lands included in national forests and grasslands.
 It is required to ensure that these lands provide a sustainable supply of timber, forage, and water, while ensuring their enduring ecological health.

-Rivers-specific: In response to the new rule, the agency has also updated its Forest Service Handbook section regarding wild and scenic rivers – Section 1909.12, Chapter 80.
+The Forest Service operates under the 2012 rule on forest planning and plan revisions, which guides the phases of National Forest planning.
+The agency has also updated its Forest Service Handbook section regarding wild and scenic rivers – Section 1909.12, Chapter 80.